Research

 Integrin Mediated Smooth Muscle Force Transmission

 Integins are a class of adhesion proteins that bind the cell to specific proteins in the surrounding extracellular matrix.
 Our prior work has shown that these extracellular bonds are neccessary to trasmit force from actin-myosin crossbriging in the muscle to the surrounding tissue.
-We are interested in quantifying how this proven decrease in tracheal tenssion trasmits to airway narrowing and if thearaputic compounds can be manufactured to target this pathway.
+We are broadly interested in how pro-inflammatory cytokines modulate these pathways, and how they can be manipulated therapeutically.

 Cadherin Mediated Smooth Muscle Force Transmission